New Zealand Ordnance staff at Mulheim, Germany, 1919

 Rank Badges

-Rank badges are one of the key indicators to the identification of an individual against the existing records.
-But there can be small fishhooks that can cause some trip-ups to the novice researcher.
-The one in this picture is the Conductors badges.
-To those familiar with modern-day New Zealand Warrant Officer rank, it is simple, WO1 – Coat of Arms; WO2 – Crown with Laurels, but in 1919 things were slightly different.
-Ordnance conductors and Sub-Conductors were both Warrant Officers Class I, with Conductors authorised to wear a crown in a laurel wreath and sub-conductors the royal coat of arms.
+Rank badges are key indicators for identifying individuals against existing records, but novice researchers can face small challenges.
+For example, the Conductor’s badge in this picture.
+Modern-day New Zealand Warrant Officer ranks are straightforward: WO1 – Coat of Arms, WO2 – Crown with Laurels.
+However, in 1919, things were slightly different.
+Ordnance Conductors and Sub-Conductors were both Warrant Officers Class I, with Conductors authorised to wear a crown in a laurel wreath and Sub-Conductors the royal coat of arms.

 Medal Ribbons